yash2001cp/leaflet/README.md

-# shipment
+# Cogo lens
-All the shipment related functionalities are stored here

-# Welcome to Shipment Engine
+Welcome to Cogoport OCR Repo!

+This repository stores all the codebase for cogoport ocr service.

+## RUN DEV

 To manually create a virtualenv on MacOS and Linux:

 ```
 $ python3 -m venv .venv